pankpan/php-udp-hole-punching/README.md

 php client.php {server_ip_address} 11111
 ```
 After two clients are connected to server,
 server sends the other peer's IP to each peer and punching happens.
-then server's job is done.
+Server's job is done.